drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 NNs, particularly LSTMs, proved to be a game-changer in predicting PM10 levels in Auckland.
 They not only improved prediction accuracy but also provided deeper insights into the temporal and seasonal dynamics of air pollution.

-# PART 5.
+# Part 5.
 Exploring Long Short-Term Memory (LSTM) for Time-Series Data

 Time-series data presents unique challenges and opportunities.
 The sequential nature of the data requires models capable of capturing dependencies over time—something traditional ML models often struggle with.
-In this part, I delve into the use of Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN), to predict pollution in Auckland.
+In this part, I delve deeper into the use of LSTM networks, a type of recurrent neural network (RNN), to predict pollution.
 I'll explore how LSTM networks work, their application in this project, and the hurdles we faced along the way.

 ### 1. Why LSTM for Air Pollution Data?
-**Sequential Dependencies**: Unlike regression or Random Forest models, LSTMs are specifically designed to handle sequential data.
+a. **Sequential Dependencies**: Unlike regression or Random Forest models, LSTMs are specifically designed to handle sequential data.
 In air pollution forecasting:

  - *Lagged Variables*: PM10 levels from previous hours directly influence current levels.
  - *Temporal Trends*: Patterns like rush hours or seasonal changes require a model that "remembers" past inputs.

-**Capturing Complex Dynamics**: LSTM networks excel at modelling complex, non-linear relationships in time-series data.
+b. **Capturing Complex Dynamics**: LSTM networks excel at modelling complex, non-linear relationships in time-series data.
 This is especially valuable for air quality data, where pollution levels are influenced by traffic, weather, and geographic factors.

 ### 2. How LSTMs Work
 **The Basics of Recurrent Neural Networks (RNNs)**: RNNs are NNs with loops that allow information to persist.
 However, standard RNNs struggle with long-term dependencies due to the vanishing gradient problem.

-**Enter LSTM**: LSTM networks address this limitation with their unique architecture:
+LSTM networks address this limitation with their unique architecture:

- - **Cell State**: A "memory" that flows through the network, carrying relevant information forward.
+1. **Cell State**: A "memory" that flows through the network, carrying relevant information forward.
- - **Gates**: Mechanisms that control what information is added, removed, or retained:
+2. **Gates**: Mechanisms that control what information is added, removed, or retained:
-   -- **Forget Gate**: Decides what to discard.
+   - **Forget Gate**: Decides what to discard.
-   -- **Input Gate**: Determines what new information to add.
+   - **Input Gate**: Determines what new information to add.
-   -- **Output Gate**: Controls what information to output.
+   - **Output Gate**: Controls what information to output.

 This structure allows LSTM networks to maintain long-term dependencies, making them ideal for time-series tasks.